 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Arranging Media in Your Production

 Once you have your media in the media library, you can begin putting your video production together by adding media clips to the editing workspace.
 You add the media clips in the order that tells the story you want to tell.